OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 *Content Providers* are a little different.
 They support a separate set of permissions for reading, writing, and accessing the content provider with a content URI.

-- `android:writePermission`, `android:readPermission`: the developer can set separate permissions for reading or writing
+- `android:writePermission`, `android:readPermission`: the developer can set separate permissions for reading or writing.
-- `android:permission`: general permission that will control reading and writing to the content provider
+- `android:permission`: general permission that will control reading and writing to the content provider.
-- `android:grantUriPermissions`: true if the content provider can be accessed with a content URI (the access temporarily bypasses the restrictions of other permissions), and false otherwise
+- `android:grantUriPermissions`: "true" if the content provider can be accessed with a content URI (the access temporarily bypasses the restrictions of other permissions), and "false" otherwise.

 ### Signing and Publishing Process